The History of New Zealand Aotearoa

 - a Maori language education system established in schools

 - the Maori started major industry initiatives, including fishing, aquaculture and farming

 - Maori-owned enterprises, such as TV, radio, businesses and tourism ventures

 Today, it is widely acknowledged that Maori is an important part of New Zealand’s identity.
 However, the application of Maori cultural knowledge in modern New Zealand life is still debated.
 For example, although there has been a steady increase in Maori population in New Zealand in recent years, there has certainly been a decline in the Maori language use, despite efforts to incorporate it in education.

-How to learn more about Maori history when backpacking in New Zealand
+How to Learn More About Maori History When Travelling in New Zealand

 From the national museums to overnight stays in maraes (meeting grounds), there is a spotlight on the Maori culture in New Zealand tourism to showcase the culture to the wider world.
-An example of theseexperiences can be found in 10 Places to Experience Maori Culture in New Zealand.
+An example of these experiences can be found in the 10 Places to Experience Maori Culture in New Zealand.